What are Warrants?

 Read our case results and testimonials for warrant offenses.

 - Arrest Warrants

 - Vacating Warrants

-If you have been issued a warrant, or suspect that one exists, do not hesitate and contact Attorney John L. Calcagni III, Esq. for a free consultation today at 401-351-5100 or firstname.lastname@example.org.
+If you have been issued a warrant, or suspect that one exists, do not hesitate and contact RI Criminal Attorney John L. Calcagni III, Esq. email or call today at (401) 351-5100 to schedule a free consultation.